 - 'Carissa' is a compact cultivar that only grows 4 feet tall and 6 feet wide.

 To maintain a neat privacy hedge, pruning is necessary.
 Without heavy trimming, these plants can take over an entire garden.
-Prune the tips of the plant back evenly during the early summer with a sharp pair of pruning shears.
+Prune in late winter with a sharp pair of pruning shears.
 Remove dead or damaged branches from the base any time of year.

 Propagating Chinese Holly

-To propagate Chinese holly from hardwood cuttings, wait until the bush is dormant.
+Propagate Chinese holly from semi-hardwood cuttings.
 Here's how to do it:

-- Cut a cane away from the bush, making a sharp and even cut right below one of the small bumps, or "bud union" where the leaf meets the stem.
-On the cane you just cut, move up about six inches and cut again, this time above another bud union.
+- In summer, cut a six-inch stem tip from the bush, making a sharp and even cut right below one of the small bumps, or "bud union" where the leaf meets the stem.
+Remove leaves along the bottom four inches of the stem, leaving just the top leaves.

-- Dip the cutting in rooting hormone and place the cutting about one inch deep in coarse sand that has been worked into the appropriate spot in the garden.
+- Dip the cutting in rooting hormone and place the cutting about three inches deep in a container filled with coarse sand and potting soil.
+Firm the soil around the stem.

-- Water the cutting frequently and protect it from high winds.
-By the following spring, the cutting should have new growth and be ready to transplant elsewhere.
+- Water the cutting frequently and protect it from the elements.
+In about 6 to 8 weeks, the cutting should have rooted.

 How to Grow Chinese Holly From Seed